Multiorbital singlet pairing and $d+d$ superconductivity: Results

 \enni

-\enni where $s(\bm{k})$ corresponds to a sign-changing $s$-wave form factor which transforms according to the $\Gamma^{+}_{1}$ trivial irrep.
-As in the \enst case, the sign-changing nature of the form factor is important since the wavefunction changes signs and thus must vanish when $\bm{r}_{\text{Relative}}=0$.
-The form of the $\Xi$ matrix differs depending on either $f$-$f$ or $f$-$c$ pairings.
-In the $f$-$c$ case it can be chosen to be proportional to a $\Xi_{1}$ Pauli matrix.
-In the $f-f$ case, it can be made proportional to a $\Xi_{0} - \Xi_{3}$ matrix.
+\enni where $s(\mathbf{k})$ corresponds to a $s$-wave form factor which transforms according to the $\mathit{\Gamma}^{+}_{1}$ trivial irrep. $s\mathit{\Gamma}_{3}$ pairing, which involves electrons belonging to different irreducible representations due to the $\mathit{\Gamma}_{3}$ matrix, is necessarily non-local, and thus vanishes when $\mathbf{r}_{\text{Relative}}=0$, where $\mathbf{r}_{\text{Relative}}$ is the distance between two paired electrons.
+Therefore, we do not restrict the $s$-wave form factor to be of sign-changing form.
+The form of the $\mathit{\Xi}$ matrix differs depending on either $f$-$f$ or $f$-$c$ pairings.
+In the $f$-$c$ case it can be chosen to be proportional to a $\mathit{\Xi}_{1}$ Pauli matrix.
+In the $f-f$ case, it can be made proportional to a $\mathit{\Xi}_{0} - \mathit{\Xi}_{3}$ matrix.
 In either case, the gap is determined by the amplitude and form factor only similarly to what happens for \enst.
 In a multiband model of CeCu$_{2}$Si$_{2}$~\cite{Pang}, this pairing produces a full gap.

-On general grounds, the non-trivial $\Gamma_{7}$-$\Gamma_{6}$ pairing in either $f$-$f$ or $f$-$c$ cases is likely weaker than the $\Gamma_{7}$-$\Gamma_{7}$ $f$-$f$ pairing .
-However, there are cases where such $\Gamma_{7}$-$\Gamma_{6}$ contributions can be important.
-Consider a dominant $\Gamma_{7}$-$\Gamma_{7}$ $f$-$f$ pairing corresponding to a $d$-wave state with nodes along the FS.
+On general grounds, the non-trivial $\mathit{\Gamma}_{7}$-$\mathit{\Gamma}_{6}$ pairing in either $f$-$f$ or $f$-$c$ cases is likely weaker than the $\mathit{\Gamma}_{7}$-$\mathit{\Gamma}_{7}$ $f$-$f$ pairing .
+However, there are cases where such $\mathit{\Gamma}_{7}$-$\mathit{\Gamma}_{6}$ contributions can be important.
+Consider a dominant $\mathit{\Gamma}_{7}$-$\mathit{\Gamma}_{7}$ $f$-$f$ pairing corresponding to a $d$-wave state with nodes along the FS.
 An admixture of non-trivial pairing either from $f$-$c$ or from $f$-$f$ involving the excited local manifold can open a gap.
 While we can also consider non-trivial pairing terms in the $c$-$c$ sector, these are expected to be weaker than their $f$-$f$ and $f$-$c$ counterparts.
 Likewise, other candidates with non-trivial orbital-spin structure can be obtained if we relax some of our assumptions such as the symmetry of the $f$-$c$ terms under exchange.
 We reserve a detailed analysis of these cases for future work.

-Our candidate $\Gamma_{7}$-$\Gamma_{6}$, $s\Gamma_{3}$ pairing represents an $s\tau_{3}$ analogue for CeCu$_{2}$Si$_{2}$.
+Our candidate $\mathit{\Gamma}_{7}$-$\mathit{\Gamma}_{6}$, $s\mathit{\Gamma}_{3}$ pairing represents an $s\tau_{3}$ analogue for CeCu$_{2}$Si$_{2}$.
 As in the Fe-based cases, the structure of the local DOF allows a natural interpolation between simple $s-$ and $d-$wave states.
 Such a pairing can in principle reconcile the difficulties in interpreting the more recent experimental results.